rangarajanpraneeth/acc-shm-reader/README.md

 Imagine playing a game, specifically Assetto Corsa Competizione, and you wished there was a way to read its shared memory.
 Here's your solution.

-The code isn't fully complete yet it is missing some enums.

 # Usage

 1 - Make sure you are able to somehow compile C++